 In the book Why don’t penguins’ feet freeze? the question was asked:

 Near where I live there are toadstools growing through the pavement, the surface of which they have displaced in fairly large chunks.
 What mechanism allows toadstools – essentially very soft and squashy items – to push through two inches of asphalt?
 John Franklin, London, UK

-The rapid growth of mushrooms is well known, how they can come up over night, but how they exert such force is not so obvious.
+The rapid growth of mushrooms is well known, how they can come up overnight, but how they exert such force is not so obvious.
 The hollow stalk of the mushroom is made up of vertically arranged hyphae that grow at their tips, much like those balloon used to make balloon animals.
-The wall of a hypa is composed of fibres of chitin that are arranged helically and limits the ability of the hypha to expand in width.
+The wall of a hypha is composed of fibres of chitin that are arranged helically and limits the ability of the hypha to expand in width.
 All the pressure of growth is through elongation and growth at the tip (Isaac 1999).
-It is this concerted pressure applied by each expanding hypha that can creat the pressure to lift the pavement.
+It is this concerted pressure applied by each expanding hypha that can create the pressure to lift the pavement.

 This ability was first investigated experimentally in the 1920s by the mycologist A.H.R.
 Buller (Estey 1986).
 Using simple equipment, illustrated by Buller (1931) below, he was able to show that Coprinus sterquilinus can lift a weight over 200g, many times its own weight (Webster 1980).

 Recent studies, by Money and Ravishankar (2005), using much more sophisticated equipment compared the pressure exerted by individual hypha of Coprinopsis cinerea pushing through its food source and found it to be the same as those hyphae forming the elongating stipe of the fruitbody.
 This force was approximately 0.5 atmospheres and is close to the 2/3 of an atmosphere calculated by Buller.

 Buller AHR 1931.
 Researchs on fungi.
 Volume 4.
 London, Longman, Green and Co.